Product Docs

 Saved workspaces combine automatic saving with explicit manual control.

-Saved workspace code changes are queued and written to Supabase after the configured autosave delay.
+Saved workspace code changes are queued and written to durable storage after the configured autosave delay.

 The editor header includes a Save workspace button for manual saves.